 If the S-CPAC Multiple Target S-NG-RAN Node List IE is contained within the S-CPAC Request Information IE in the Conditional PSCell Addition Information Request IE included in the S-NODE ADDITION REQUEST message, the S-NG-RAN node shall, if supported, consider that the information pertains to a list of PSCells suggested for other candidate SN(s) also prepared for S-CPAC, and act as described in TS 37.340 [8].

 If the Conditional PSCell Addition Information Acknowledge is included in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, shall, if supported, consider the indicated PSCells are selected by the target SN as candidate PSCells for CPAC.

+If the S-NG-RAN node applied a complete configuration for a specific PSCell, e.g., as part of preparation of S-CPAC, the S-NG-RAN node shall inform the M-NG-RAN node by including the S-CPAC Complete Configuration Indicator IE in the Candidate PSCell with Other Information Item IE in the Conditional PSCell Addition Information Acknowledge IE in the S-NODE ADDITION REQUEST ACKNOWLEDGE message.

 If the CG-CandidateList is included in the S-NG-RAN node to M-NG-RAN node Container IE in the S-NODE ADDITION REQUEST ACKNOWLEDGE message, the M-NG-RAN node shall, if supported, use it for the purpose of CPAC.